thebashpotato/slacker/README.md

 [![standard-readme compliant](https://img.shields.io/badge/standard--readme-OK-green.svg?style=flat-square)](https://github.com/RichardLitt/standard-readme)

 Slacker is a tiling window manager environment for X written in C++.
-It consists of a screen locker utility, a dynamic tiling window manager, and shared library which wraps the needed X11 functionality in a safe modern C++ 20 API. **It is currently in the very early stages and nothing works**
+It consists of a screen_id locker utility, a dynamic tiling window manager, and shared library which wraps the needed X11 functionality in a safe modern C++ 20 API. **It is currently in the very early stages and nothing works**